sairum/tcsBU/README.md

 ## Forking

-This software uses a standar makefile to automate some tasks (concatenation of javascript files, compression, etc).
-It makes use og inotify on UNIX systems to detect changes on partial componentes of the javascript code and concatenate them into a single file.
-In the top most directory (where the makefile is located) just do
+This software uses a standard makefile to automate some tasks (concatenation of javascript files, compression, etc).
+It makes use of `inotifywait` command found on many UNIXes or UNIX like systems to detect changes on files.
+If changes on the component javascript files are detected the system rebuilds the whole library by concatenating individual javascript files into *tcsBU.js* file, which is minified subsequently.
+To use the system just change to the top most directory (where the makefile is located) and issue the following command:

 ```
 make watch